Turbo Assembler

 Borland advertised Turbo Assembler as being 2-3 times faster than its primary competitor, Microsoft Macro Assembler (MASM).
 TASM can assemble source in a MASM-compatible mode or an ideal mode with a few enhancements.
-Object-Oriented programming was added in version 3.
+Object-oriented programming was added in version 3.
 The last version of Turbo Assembler is 5.4, with files dated 1996 and patches up to 2010; it is still included with Delphi and C++Builder.

 TASM itself is a 16-bit program.
 It will run on 16- and 32-bit versions of Windows, and produce code for the same versions, but it does not generate 64-bit x86 code.
+Turbo Assembler 5.0 (at least) also contains a 32-bit PE version of tasm called TASM32.EXE.

 Example

 A Turbo Assembler program that prints 'Merry Christmas!':